karllark/rtgridmetric/README.rst

 Generate a model with a regular single level grid.

-Analyze the differences between cells in the x,y,z directions using analyze_radfield.py
+Visualize the differences between cells in the x,y,z directions using plot_radfield_vis.py

 Generate an AMR grid based on a specific fractional threshold (default=0.05) using refinegrid.py